Long-beaked echidna

 The Eastern species is listed as vulnerable, while the Attenborough's and western long-beaked echidna species are listed as Critically Endangered by the IUCN.

 A number of extinct species were known in the genus, but they are currently treated as members of their own genera, such as Murrayglossus and Megalibgwilia.

-Anatomy and morphology
+Anatomy

 The long-beaked echidna is larger-bodied than the short-beaked and has fewer, shorter spines scattered among its coarse hairs.
 In comparison to short-beaked echidnas, long-beaked echidna spines are not as heavily rooted, and so they rip out easier.
 Adult long-beaked echidnas weigh approximately 6.5 kg and juveniles approximately 4.3 kg.
 Z. attenboroughi is the smallest of the 3 species.
 The snout is two-thirds of the head's length and curves slightly downward.
 Females are generally longer, heavier and have longer beaks than their male counterparts.
 None of these features can determine age, and they are also not reliable for determining sex.
 Echidna necks are not prominent.